-(Accident Investigations) Were all federally reportable incidents investigated, thoroughly 8 10 10 documented, with conclusions and recommendations?
+8 (Accident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?

-- Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
-Did state keep adequate records of Incident/Accident notifications received? - If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
-Were onsite observations documented? - Were contributing factors documented? e. - Were recommendations to prevent recurrences, where appropriate, f. documented?
+- a.
+Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
+Did state keep adequate records of Incident/Accident notifications received? - c.
+If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
+Were onsite observations documented? - e.
+Were contributing factors documented? - f.
+Were recommendations to prevent recurrences, where appropriate, documented?